solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

   const merkleTree = Keypair.generate();

-  // Derive the PDA to use as the tree authority for the Merkle tree account
+  // Derive the PDA to use as the tree authority for the Merkle tree account const [treeAuthority] = PublicKey.findProgramAddressSync(
-  // This is a PDA derived from the Note program, which allows the program to sign for appends instructions to the tree const [treeAuthority] = PublicKey.findProgramAddressSync(
     [merkleTree.publicKey.toBuffer()],
     program.programId,